Efficient Analysis of Latent Spaces in Heterogeneous Networks: Data analysis

 \section{Data analysis}

-We analyze a multiplex-network dataset of lawyers \citep{lazega2001collegial} to demonstrate the insights provided by examining shared and individual latent spaces.
-This dataset contains three types of connection relationships: coworker, friendship, and advice, between seventy-one lawyers in a Northeastern US corporate law firm.
+We analyze a multiple-network dataset of lawyers \citep{lazega2001collegial}, which contains three types of connection relationships: coworker, friendship, and advice, between seventy-one lawyers in a US corporate law firm.
 Within each type of network, we consider binary and undirected edges between lawyers indicating whether connections of each type exist between them.
-Since there is no ground truth of latent spaces in practice, we compare the estimated latent embeddings with observed node-wise features to gain insights into the results given by the proposed method and other existing methods.
+Since there is no ground truth of latent spaces in practice, we compare the estimated latent embeddings with observed node-wise features for interpretation.

-As network edges are binary, we adopt Bernoulli distribution in the model \eqref{eq:model} and estimate latent dimensions by Algorithm B.1, which gives $\hat{k}_1 = 6$, $\hat{k}_2 = 4$, $\hat{k}_3 = 1$, and $\hat{k}=2$.
+As network edges are binary, we adopt Bernoulli distribution with logistic link and estimate latent dimensions by Algorithm \ref{algor:estk}, which gives $\hat{k}_1 = 6$, $\hat{k}_2 = 4$, $\hat{k}_3 = 1$, and $\hat{k}=2$.
 Then we estimate latent embedding vectors under estimated latent dimensions by SS-Refinement.
 As a comparison, we also apply MultiNeSS+ in \cite{macdonald2022latent} and MASE in \cite{arroyo2021inference} with the dimension of the shared space set to be two.

 We first illustrate the shared latent embeddings estimated by the three methods.
 Figure \ref{fig:Z} (a) and (b) present the leading two principal component scores of the shared latent component $Z$ estimated by SS-Refinement and MultiNeSS+, respectively.
 Figure \ref{fig:Z} (c) displays latent embeddings estimated by MASE that are rotated to approximate (a) and (b) for the ease of comparison.
 In Figure \ref{fig:Z}, each point is colored according to the office location of the corresponding lawyer.
-The patterns of points in Figure \ref{fig:Z} (c) slightly differ from those in (a) and (b), which could be due to the difference between models fitted.
-Nevertheless, the results of all three methods show that the shared latent embeddings are correlated with the office locations of lawyers.
+The results of all three methods show that the shared latent embeddings are correlated with the office locations of lawyers.
 This suggests that office locations could play a shared role in forming multiple types of connections between lawyers.